BabsBBG/Gatekeeper2-Echelon/README.md

 That assessment proves optimistic by 60 days.

-**Day 31 post-announcement:** Dark web monitoring surfaces a post from threat actor **null_meridian** a commissioned DDoS campaign specifically targeting the enterprise URLLC slice serving local authority contracts.
+**Day 31 post-announcement:** Dark web monitoring surfaces a post from threat actor **null_meridian**,  a commissioned DDoS campaign specifically targeting the enterprise URLLC slice serving local authority contracts.
 The SOC has 72 hours.

 This project is the SOC's response.
 A complete pipeline from dark web threat intelligence through to automated, sub-second mitigation.